yangxuan8282/gen-rpi_os/rpi_info.md

 they usually put in `/boot` directory

+- fixup.dat, start.elf: the most common use one

+- fixup_cd.dat, start_cd.elf: used when GPU memory is set to 16 MB

+- fixup_x.dat, start_x.elf: with expeimenal support for more free codecs

+- start_db.elf, fixup_db.dat: debug use

 - bootloader

 usually we don't need bootloader for rpi, but if we want we can install das u-boot and grub2